 The Anatomy of a Migraine

-Next comes the aura.
-This can come before the pain, or coincide with it.
-The aura phase can include visual symptoms like blind spots or flashing lights, or it can result in a feeling of pins and needles, nausea, or vertigo.
+The next stage is aura which might occur before pain or coincide with it.
+The aura phase can cause visual symptoms like flashing lights, blind spots, or result in a feeling of nausea, vertigo, or pins and needles.

 The second to last stage is a pain.
 At this stage, most people experience throbbing and unbearable pain that goes hand in hand with nausea and vomiting.
 It can also include sensitivity to light and noise and last up to 72 hours.

 The last stage is the postdrome stage or migraine hangover stage.